MasonAmerica/verifi/README.md

 This webhook.site URL will expire after 30 days of first use or after 500 requests.
-To get a new URL address, go to https://webhook.site from your web browser and copy the "post" URL address into the code.
+To get a new URL address, go to https://webhook.site from your web browser and copy the "Your unique URL" address into the code.
 The new URL address should be pasted to the URL_TEST_ADDRESS string in the DataConnTest.java file.

 For testing data connection using cellular, disable Wifi because its the default connectivity.